das-developers/das2meta/orbits/readme.md

 See also https://das2.org/Orbits, which was the old home for these files.
 It is still checked and is a copy of this location.

+Also note this is the Das2 Java code which reads the files: https://github.com/das-developers/das2java/blob/main/dasCoreDatum/src/org/das2/datum/Orbits.java, which has the unfortunate logic that "-" (dash) is converted to "_" (underscore) in identifiers.
+It's not known why this was done but presumably the logic is necessary.

 ## RBSP Orbits
 The two orbits files from the Van Allen Probes mission were copied from https://space.physics.uiowa.edu/plasma-wave/rbsp/orbits/.
 The
 Das2 code still uses these and they are only for reference, until the code is updated.
 When this happens, this text should be